 What size mat should I use?

 The size of the mat will depend on the size of the artwork and the frame.
 It is generally best to use a mat larger than the artwork so that there is a border around the image.
-The mat width should be the same size as the picture frame you want to use.

 How do I cut a mat to size?